Bradzie/DriftoutIO/README.md

 There are currently multiple bugs on list to be corrected one by one - I will update this list as often as I can so it stays relevant.
 As of 11/9/22 I advertised this game on the IOgames sub-reddit and wow, there was alot of bugs.
 Was really fun playing with everyone :)

-1. Rapid refresh of the page causes issues new players to be created with null x and y values
-2. Upgrades don't work on mobile
+1. Upgrades don't work on mobile
-3. Sometimes, but rarely, lap checkpoints can be completely missed (likely due to the size of checkpoint triggers)
+2. Sometimes, but rarely, lap checkpoints can be completely missed (likely due to the size of checkpoint triggers)
-4. Upgrade selections rapidly select with more than one point
-5. Leaderboard does not sort by highest laps
-6. Leaderboard still duplicates some player names